 Does UES seek customers’ permission before installing automated meters?

 No. Meters are part of UES’ natural gas and electric distribution systems and are replaced as needed at the company’s discretion, under the oversight of the ACC.

-Can I opt out of the use of an automated meter at my home or business?
+Can I opt out of the use of an automated meter for electric service at my home or business?

 Requests to remove an automated meter must be submitted in writing to Customer Service Manager (SC122), PO Box 711, Tucson, AZ 85702.
 Electric customers who opt out of having an automated meter will receive a digital meter that does not transmit data wirelessly.